hzhongresearch/quickfind_mask_data/README.md

 ### Licence
 Copyright 2016 HENRY ZHONG.
-The data is released under Creative Commons Attribution-ShareAlike 4.0 International Licence.
+The data is released under Creative Commons Attribution 4.0 International Licence.
 See LICENCE.txt for details.

 ### Description of data
 Each file is 24 bit, 3 channel PNG format.
 It is possible to read the data using C++ with OpenCV.